New UK rules for the IEC Canada

 Participants in this program receive an “open work permit”.

-• you can choose where you want to work
+• can choose where you want to work

-• you can work for more than one employer in Canada
+• can work for more than one employer in Canada

 New: Young Professionals